SoundWire Audio Communication System

 · To test that it's working, disable the regular network/WiFi on your PC and check that the PC can access the internet through your phone's internet connection (if phone has one).

 · Auto-locate won't work, so you'll need to enter the correct IP address in the SoundWire app.
-The Bluetooth IP address will probably not be displayed by the server, to find the address do this: In Windows open a command window (cmd).
+The Bluetooth IP address may not be displayed by the server, to find the address do this: In Windows open a command window (cmd).
 Type 'ipconfig' and look for "Bluetooth Network Connection", IPv4 Address.
 Use this address in the SoundWire app.

 · If the address starts with 169.254 then your Bluetooth tethering connection did not obtain an IP address properly, disconnect Bluetooth and try again.